GluuFederation/docs-management-prod/readme.md

 |1       |2      |3     |4        |
 |Word    |Code   |Text  |Table    |

-## Notes and Warnings
+## Admonitions
-Notes and warnings are formatted as follows:
+We use the [Admonition](https://squidfunk.github.io/mkdocs-material/extensions/admonition/) plugin for notes, warnings, and other attention-drawing messages.
+They are formatted as follows:

 ```
 !!!
 Note
     This is a note.
 Notice the four spaces before the first word on this line.
 ```

 ```
 !!!
 Warning
     This is a warning.
 It works just like a note.